VacCrow/vaccrow.github.io/guides/ultimates/UWU.md

 Minimum ilvl: i370
 Maximum ilvl: i375
 Maxsubstat ilvl: i470 (if you use a Bozjan relic weapon, substats are capped to 318, 227 and 91 for a paladin sword and shield)
-DPS Requirement: non existant KEKW
+DPS Requirement: non existent KEKW
 Loot:*

 + *Token: Ultima Totem (1 token for an Ultima weapon)*